What is Considered High THC? (2026 Potency Guide)

 You now possess tools to evaluate any product, anywhere.
 That 32% flower at the dispensary contains 320mg per gram.
 Those 40mg gummies pack their stated amount.
 Understanding these numbers helps you make informed choices based on your own experiences.

 The next time you face a wall of percentages and milligrams, remember: high THC isn't what the package says.
 It's about finding what works for you.
-Everyone's different, and your ideal experience is unique to you.
+Ready to explore?
+Browse Mood's high THC flower collection and find your match.

 Explore our favorites